fstltna/jsImp/README.md

 jsImp
 =====

-The js-based client for the multiplayer network game Imperium
+The JavaScript/HTML5-based client for the multiplayer network game Imperium
----
-Uses the following JS extensions:
-	bower.js
-	howler.js